 12. Denver International Airport, Colorado

-Other issues that travelers may face at this international airport include construction hassles, bumpy take-offs & landings, understaffed checkpoints, parking issues, long TSA (Transportation Security Administration) lines, and parking issues.
+Travelers may face other issues at this international airport, including construction hassles, bumpy take-offs & landings, understaffed checkpoints, parking issues, long TSA (Transportation Security Administration) lines, and parking issues.

 The primary reason for bumpy take-offs and landings is turbulence caused by mountain waves from majestic natural surroundings.
 These waves usually shake the plane while departing or approaching the DIA’s runways.

-Plus there are all the conspiracy theories surrounding this airport that will wear your soul down if you go too far down the rabbit hole of nonsense.
-Don’t do it; I’ve been down there and it’s all garbage.
+Plus, all the conspiracy theories surrounding this airport will wear your soul down if you go too far down the rabbit hole of nonsense.
+Don’t do it; I’ve been down there, and it’s all garbage.

 See Related: Earplanes Review: Do They Work for Travel